instructlab/sdg/README.md

 - Linear or recursive chaining of blocks.
 - Execution of complex workflows by chaining multiple pipelines together.

-There are three default pipelines shipped in SDG: `simple`, `full`, and `eval`.
-Each pipeline requires specific hardware specifications
+There are four default pipelines shipped in SDG: `simple`, `full`, `eval` and `llama`.
+Each pipeline requires specific hardware specifications.

 #### Simple Pipeline